mehdiben7/saq-metrics-extension/README.md

 Si vous cherchez la version française de ce README, [cliquez ici](README_FR.md)

-A simple browser extension that adds some really important metrics to the product page of a product.
+A simple browser extension that adds some really important metrics to the product page of a product on the SAQ website.

 ## Installation